Latham (ACT)

 Latham is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Latham, as per the latest Census, was 87.9% houses and 12.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, the Australian Capital Territory had 69.4% houses and 30.5% other dwellings.
-Home ownership in Latham stood at 32.8%, with mortgaged dwellings at 45.7% and rented ones at 21.5%.
-The median monthly mortgage repayment was $2,000, aligning with the Australian Capital Territory average.
-The median weekly rent figure was $400, compared to the Australian Capital Territory's $2,000 and $430 respectively.
-Nationally, Latham's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+As per the latest Census evaluation in Latham, 87.9% of dwellings were houses while 12.1% comprised other types such as semi-detached homes, apartments, and 'other' dwellings.
+This compares to the Australian Capital Territory's figures of 63.3% houses and 36.7% other dwellings.
+Home ownership in Latham stood at 32.8%, with mortgaged properties at 45.7% and rented ones at 21.5%.
+The median monthly mortgage repayment in the area was $2,000, lower than the Australian Capital Territory average of $2,080.
+The median weekly rent figure in Latham was $400, compared to the Australian Capital Territory's $450.
+Nationally, Latham's median monthly mortgage repayments were higher at $2,000 against the Australian average of $1,863, while median weekly rents stood at $400 exceeding the national figure of $375.

 Frequently Asked Questions - Housing